OMR-Research/muscima-pp/README.md

   in the C order, using the flatten() method of numpy arrays.
 (The mask lines might get quite long, but e.g. the lxml library has no problems with parsing them.)
-* <Inlinks>: whitespace-separated objid list, representing CropObjects **from** which a relationship leads to this CropObject.
-(Relationships are directed edges, forming a directed graph of CropObjects.)
-The objids are valid in the same scope as the CropObject's objid: don't mix CropObjects from multiple scopes (e.g., multiple CropObjectLists)!
+* <Inlinks>: whitespace-separated objid list, representing Nodes **from** which a relationship leads to this Node.
+(Relationships are directed edges, forming a directed graph of Nodes.)
+The objids are valid in the same scope as the Node's objid: don't mix Nodes from multiple scopes (e.g., multiple NodeLists)!
-  If you are using CropObjects from multiple CropObjectLists at the same time, make sure to check against the uid.
+  If you are using Nodes from multiple NodeLists at the same time, make sure to check against the uid.
-* <Outlinks>: whitespace-separate objid list, representing CropObjects **to** which a relationship leads to this CropObject.
-(Relationships are directed edges, forming a directed graph of CropObjects.)
-The objids are valid in the same scope as the CropObject's objid: don't mix CropObjects from multiple scopes (e.g., multiple CropObjectLists)!
+* <Outlinks>: whitespace-separate objid list, representing Nodes **to** which a relationship leads to this Node.
+(Relationships are directed edges, forming a directed graph of Nodes.)
+The objids are valid in the same scope as the Node's objid: don't mix Nodes from multiple scopes (e.g., multiple NodeLists)!
-  If you are using CropObjects from multiple CropObjectLists at the same time, make sure to check against the uid.
+  If you are using Nodes from multiple NodeLists at the same time, make sure to check against the uid.

-The parser function provided for CropObjects does *not* check against the presence of other sub-elements.
-You can therefore extend CropObjects for your own purposes.
+The parser function provided for Nodes does *not* check against the presence of other sub-elements.
+You can therefore extend Nodes for your own purposes.

-> NOTE: The full description of the format is also given in the muscima package, module musicma.cropobject.
+> NOTE: The full description of the format is also given in the muscima package, module mung.Node.
 In case these two versions do not match, the authoritative document is the package documentation.

 ### Unique IDs policy

-Each CropObject has two identifiers: one is a dataset-wide unique identifier, and one is an integer ID that is valid within the scope of annotation of one document.
+Each Node has two identifiers: one is a dataset-wide unique identifier, and one is an integer ID that is valid within the scope of annotation of one document.

-The xml:id serves to identify the CropObject uniquely, at least within the MUSCIMA dataset system.
+The xml:id serves to identify the Node uniquely, at least within the MUSCIMA dataset system.
 (We anticipate further versions of the dataset, and need to plan for that.)

-To uniquely identify a CropObject, we need three "levels":
+To uniquely identify a Node, we need three "levels":

-* The "global", **dataset-level identification**: which dataset is this CropObject coming from?
+* The "global", **dataset-level identification**: which dataset is this Node coming from?
 (For this dataset: MUSCIMA-pp_1.0.
   Unfortunately, rules for XML NAME-type attributes do not allow the + character in the attribute value.)
-* The "local", **document-level identification**: which document (within the given dataset) is this CropObject coming from?
+* The "local", **document-level identification**: which document (within the given dataset) is this Node coming from?
-  For MUSCIMA++ 1.0, this will usually be a string like CVC-MUSCIMA_W-35_N-08_D-ideal, derived from the filename under which the CropObjectList containing the given CropObject is stored.
+  For MUSCIMA++ 1.0, this will usually be a string like CVC-MUSCIMA_W-35_N-08_D-ideal, derived from the filename under which the NodeList containing the given Node is stored.
 * The **within-document identification**, which is an integer identical to the <Id>.